BigBossErndog/Amara-Framework-Deprecated/README.md

 # Amara
-A C++ game framework built on top of SDL2.
+A cross platform C++ game framework built on top of SDL2.
 Revolves around Actors reciting Scripts, with a flow inspired by the Phaser.io JS framework.

 Being used to make the games for Project: Retched Garden.
 https://twitter.com/RetchedGarden

-Currently being used to make Pry Into The Void:
+Currently being used to make Pry Into The Void, coming to PC and consoles:
 https://store.steampowered.com/app/1234990/Pry_Into_The_Void/

 ## State of the project